AIRI-Institute/DeepCT-inference-helper/README.md

 * You can change CUDA device in the `templates/inference.template.yml` at line 27.
-Or use just CPU.
-Please refer to the
+Or use just CPU (comment out that line).
+Please refer to the [Selene documentation](https://selene.flatironinstitute.org/master/overview/cli.html).
-[Selene documentation](https://selene.flatironinstitute.org/master/overview/cli.html).

 ## General notes